 In areas of large snow accumulations, evergreens can split and flatten from the weight of the snow, leaving you with ugly shrubs that are bare and dead in the center but green and alive in a donut shape.
 Much of this destruction can be avoided by placing certain plants in a sheltered position.

 When to Put Plants in a Sheltered Position

 Taking a lesson from the three little pigs, it may seem like the best solution is to build solid, sturdy walls or fences around the garden to protect it from high winds.
 However, this has some flaws too.

-With exception to a quiet corner or protected area near your home or building wall, solid freestanding walls or fences can actually increase the force of the wind and cause it to blast off in different directions over or around the wall, which can still damage large plants or plants in other locations.
-Walls and fences also do very little to protect plants from damage that comes from above, like heavy rain, snow or hail, and even sun damage.
+With exception to a quiet corner or protected area near your home or building wall, solid freestanding walls, or fences can actually increase the force of the wind and causes it to blast off in different directions over or around the wall, which can still damage large plants or plants in other locations.
+Walls and fences also do very little to protect plants from damage that comes from above, like heavy rain, snow, or hail, and even sun damage.
 In fact, lightly colored walls or fences can reflect more light on to plant, sometimes causing scorching or sunscald.

 Keeping plants sheltered can be done in many ways.
 In the case of high winds, it is better to soften the wind with natural hedges or windbreaks.
 Large hardy conifers, such as spruce or pine, can often tolerate winds better than small tender plants.
 As the wind hits them, it is softened and broken up through their branches.